 -You should spend at least $5000 a month depending on the number of employees you are employing and the size of your showroom.

-2. How can you make money through tiles business?
+2. How can you make money through marble business?

 Tile shops are making money by selling and installing tiles to customers and local contractors, in some cases.
 Based on their community’s needs, several retail establishments offer floor cleaning and repair.
 Often a tile store selling, cleaning, and installing tile.
 Flooring comes as flooring, contrasting tops, wall surface, and bathrooms in a variety of sizes and forms.
 This is usually sold by means of a box with square footage to help assess how much a project needs.

-3. How can you make your Tiles business profitable?
+3. How can you make your marble business profitable?

 While additional licenses are required, the quickest way of growing income is by adding tile installation to your list of services.
 Many tile companies sell additional floor stock and appliances, such as tapestry and wood-floors, to stay competitive.
 You should also expect to sell the supplies needed for your customers to understand the needs of your customers.

-4. How to market and promote the Tiles business?
+4. How to market and promote the marble business?

 The target audience includes both homeowners and companies who want to upgrade their homes/businesses.
 Including customer casualties such as a fire, flood, or other natural disasters, your marketing activities will also.
 Also if budgets for the first to three years are often advised, many tile shops record more than $50,000 in income in their first year.
 The income of your company will continue to rise slowly because your industry awareness is growing.

-5. How can you keep the customers coming back to your Tiles business?
+5. How can you keep the customers coming back to your marble business?

 Consider asking individual insurance adapters to set up a referral system in addition to traditional marketing techniques, such as social media channels and Local ad campaigns.
 Check with different home and business insurance providers to find out what is required to be included on their partner list.